Microcurrent Facial in Scottsdale, AZ 85260

 Professional Microcurrent vs At-Home Devices

 At-home microcurrent devices like NuFACE and FOREO have made the technology more accessible — but there are significant differences between a consumer device and a professional treatment.
+Understanding these differences helps you choose the approach that fits your goals, expectations, and maintenance style.

 FactorProfessional (In-Clinic)At-Home (NuFACE, FOREO)